 Can MOST recipients use the scholarship at any private school?

 MOST scholarships may be used at any of our partner schools, which include most private schools in the Memphis metro area.

 Who is eligible for the scholarships?

-Families with children entering preschool, kindergarten, or first grade in the fall of the year the scholarship is awarded may apply if they believe they are financially eligible.
+Families with children entering preschool, kindergarten, or first grade in the fall of the year the scholarship is awarded may apply if they are financially eligible.
 These families must fall below the maximum income requirements, with the guidelines for the National School Lunch Program forming the basis for the MOST scale.
 The scale for MOST scholarships includes those who need help paying for tuition but whose income is a little more than the lunch program allows, up to 270 percent of the poverty level.
 Financial information is gathered from parents each year, and they must requalify to remain in the MOST program.
 We also have an attendance requirement for the students, and the parents must remain financially responsible for their portion of tuition payments.

 Why don't you have any academic requirements to enter the program?